 Sensory input has a big effect on the learning process for autistic individuals.
 Many of them have sensory sensitivities.
 Because of this, it can be hard for them to take in and react to what is around them.
 This can make it tough for them to focus on academic tasks.

 It is important to build spaces that are friendly to the senses, and to adjust teaching methods so they respect sensory sensitivities.
 When you pay attention to these sensory needs, the learning experience gets better for autistic students.
-This helps teachers and caregivers give support that matches the strengths of autistic individuals.
-The goal is to help them grow in both school and in life.

 Sensory Sensitivities in Autism